 The Wards created White Fields after studying the current Department of Human Services child placement needs in Oklahoma.
 In their four-year research process, they discovered that some children are unable to manage in foster care or adoptive homes and consequently make many moves within the DHS system.

-The Wards specifically researched the only boy’s home in the state that accepts 6- to 12-year-old severely abused and neglected boys.
-These boys require intensive counseling to overcome their emotional, behavioral and/or adjustment problems.
+The Wards specifically researched the only boy’s home in the state that accepts 6 to 12 year-old severely abused and neglected boys.
+These boys required intensive counseling to overcome their emotional, behavioral and/or adjustment problems.
 The Wards noticed that once these boys arrived in a group home setting and realized they would not be moved to another home for misbehavior, they began to show dramatic improvement.
 However, the boys eventually became too old for the home and had to move yet again.
 The fears associated with starting all over in unfamiliar surroundings were often too great, and the progress made while in treatment was quickly abandoned.
-The Wards concluded that Oklahoma needed a continuum of care home for severely abused and neglected children.
+The Wards concluded that Oklahoma needed a home that allowed children to heal in one place until they reached adulthood.

 Trent is also responsible for the launch of the “Million” in the Oklahoma City Public Schools.
 The Million is a cell phone based incentive plan for fifth through eighth graders.
 OKCPS was the only school district in the country to participate in the pilot program.